This topic describes how to use the data transmission service to migrate data from a TiDB database to a MySQL tenant of OceanBase Database.

 Background

-The data transmission service allows you to create a project to seamlessly migrate the existing business data and incremental data from a TiDB database to a MySQL tenant of OceanBase Database through schema migration, full migration, and incremental synchronization.
+The data transmission service allows you to seamlessly migrate the existing business data and incremental data from a TiDB database to a MySQL tenant of OceanBase Database through schema migration, full migration, and incremental synchronization.

 TiDB is an integrated distributed database that supports hybrid transactional and analytical processing (HTAP).
 You must deploy a TiCDC cluster and a Kafka cluster to synchronize incremental data from a TiDB database to a MySQL tenant of OceanBase Database.